 We believe that the skills, knowledge and understanding our graduates derive from this education will enable them to make long-lasting contributions to a rapidly changing world.
 They will leave St. Edward's as productive, independent and open-minded members of society, committed to using their education to solve problems and improve the quality of human life.

 There are two general components of a St. Edward's education: a broad study of the liberal arts and an in-depth study of a major discipline selected by the student.
 For an understanding of how and where essential mission learning outcomes are achieved in the general education curriculum, visit our Common Threads in General Education page.
-For a graphical representation of how the commitments of the mission statement are addressed in the general education curriculum, click here.

 The general education component consists of 57 credit hours spanning all four years.
 At the core of this component is a series of courses, several of them interdisciplinary, called Cultural Foundations.